-When your baby won’t sleep it can be stressful, not to mention incredibly exhausting.
-We all know how important sleep is for our own wellbeing and your baby’s development, but sometimes your little bubba just won’t get with the programme.
-It may even leave you scratching your head thinking ‘what the hell am I doing wrong?’ - but we assure you, nothing!
-Every baby and parenting journey is completely unique and sleep coach and newborn care specialist for Koala & Joe, Emily Guiver, says there can many reasons why your baby won’t sleep.
+We all know how important sleep is for our own wellbeing and your baby’s development, but when your baby won't sleep, it can be extremely stressful, not to mention incredibly exhausting.
+It may leave you scratching your head thinking ‘what the hell am I doing wrong?’ - but we assure you, nothing!

 “Other things that can potentially cause issues with settling to sleep can be undiagnosed feeding problems, environmental factors such as noise or light disturbing sleep, nutritional imbalances, health issues such as allergies or reflux, genetic factors, nap timings or length, teething and separation anxiety.”

-How to help your baby get to sleep
+Tips to help baby sleep through the night

 Emily says the first thing to consider when looking at your baby’s sleep is whether your expectations are age-appropriate.
 “Sleep needs change rapidly in the first year and sometimes the easiest way to help is to watch your little one for sleepy signs, plus being mindful that you will gradually need to adjust the length of time between naps as they grow and are able to stay awake a little longer than before.”

-Below are Emily’s recommendations to help your baby drift off:
+Below are Emily’s recommendations to help your baby sleep through the night

 • Ensure daytime naps are well spaced and not finishing too close to bedtime